AIRLegend/ChessRL/README.md

 ## Can I play against the agent?

-Yup.
+Yes.
 Under `src/webplayer` you will find a Flask app which deploys a web interface to play against the trained agent.
 There is another README with more information.

 ## Literature